 * HERBS: late summer basil that you protect in a greenhouse, cloche or with row covers, parsley, dill for fall pickling projects and more cilantro.

 *PEAS: not many folks realize that you can grow beautiful crops of fall snap or snow peas here.
 Try and plant by the first week of August in an area that gets afternoon shade if possible.
-Bush varieites mature more quickly
+Bush varieites mature more quickly.
+We also plant peas in the greenhouse in the ground in October or November for early Spring crops.

 * OVER-WINTERED ONIONS: We seed Siskiyou Sweet Onions around September 1st and transplant out in mid October around the time when we are planting garlic.
 In a good year, we are harvesting lovely fresh onions beginning in late May.
 The fresh tops are wonderful in all sorts of dishes.